tapdata/idaas/README.md

 # Tapdata Incremental DaaS

+## DISCLAIMER

+This document is in pre-alpha stage.
+Any part of the documentation may be changed without advanced notice.

 ## What is iDaaS

-iDaaS, or Incremental Data as a Service, is an open source data platform that integrates enterprise data silos in real time and provide a complete and unified data layer to serve the operational applications or analytical systems.
+iDaaS, or Incremental Data as a Service, is an open source data platform that integrates and replicates enterprise data silos in real time,  provides a complete and unified data layer  to serve the operational applications or analytical systems.

 ![image](https://user-images.githubusercontent.com/1950232/152077313-a006a176-a5a1-4cf4-b739-826a77fe77ab.png)